outlyerapp/metrics-reader/README.md

     metrics_reader:metrics().

-## The counter histogram
+## The metrics observer server

-A stateful wrapper around a Folsom histogram is provided for use by clients.
-This accumulates scalar values over a configured interval, and creates a sample resevoir over these accumulated values.
-This allows richer statistics to be derived for this structure.
+For scalar metrics, it is possible to periodically snapshot the values and record the resulting values in a histogram.
+This allows richer statistics to be derived from simple scalar values.
+Be aware that observing a metric will cause the server to clear the metric's current value every time it is sampled.

+In order to observe a metric, it is necessary to provide a name for the histogram that will be created:

+    metrics_observer:observe(subscriber_acks, subscriber_acks_per_second).

-It is possible to extend this histogram beyond counters, to other scalar types.
+It is also possible to unobserve a metric:
-Also, it is not necessary to use Folsom as a backend, and future versions may allow this as a configuration option.

-At a conceptual level, the abstraction is leaky, because normally counters provide monotonic guarantees.
-This counter may appear to oscillate between high and low values as the accumulator clears previous registers.

-    counter_histogram:start().
-    counter_histogram:new(subscriber_acks_per_second).
-    counter_histogram:inc(subscriber_acks_per_second).
+    metrics_observer:unobserve(subscriber_acks).

 ## Configuration